GRAAL-Research/MeaningBERT/src/README.md

 #### Install QuestEVal

-To install QuestEval, one needs to install a modified version of the QuestEval codebase that fixes PyPi broken build with
+To install QuestEval, one needs to install a modified version of the QuestEval codebase that fixes PyPi broken build with SpaCy.
-SpaCy.
 To install a working LENS version, use `pip install git+https://github.com/davebulaval/QuestEval`.

+#### Install BLEURT

+To install a working BLEURT version, use `pip install git+https://github.com/google-research/bleurt`.

 ## Execution